validitylabs/HOPR-PL-Substrate/README.md

 The [objectives of the community](https://medium.com/web3foundation/messaging-for-web-3-0-building-an-anonymous-messaging-protocol-e29db72f4d19) have been established with the involvement of various contributors and organizations in the blockchain and web3 ecosystem.
 Most of these objectives are primarily achieved through the message layer but one has to ensure that the implementation of the payment layer does not invalidate them.

 ## Ensuring metadata protection:
 The HOPR message layer comprises a Chaumian mixnet.
 As such, no node in the network and no passive observer can tell if a certain node was sender or relayer of a message.
 Likewise, they cannot tell if a particular node was receiver or relayer of a message.
 This works as long as sender, relayer and recipient are subject to sufficient traffic so that they can mix their packages into the existing background package traffic.
 As several nodes are relaying the traffic between sender and receiver, it is very hard to provide a link between the two and thus establish who is talking to who.

 The payment channels that HOPR leverages on the payment layer, are not settled on-chain after every package and thus privacy that was established by the message layer is maintained by the payment layer.
-The channels between sender-relayer,multiple relayers and between relayer and recipient are settled infrequently, e.g. on a monthly basis and therefore do not allow linking of payment- and message layer activities.
+The channels between sender-relayer, multiple relayers and between relayer and recipient are settled infrequently, e.g. on a monthly basis, and therefore make it difficult to link payment- and message layer activities.
+Relayers can choose when they want to settle, they might choose to do so frequently in order to have a constant revenue but on the other hand they would not settle too often as that comes at the cost of on-chain transaction fees.
+In addition, when settling for a very low number of relayed packages (worst case is all relayers of a path are settling after just one single package) closing the payment channel might leak some information about the path along which a certain package was routed.
+To prevent this and guarantee sufficient privacy, a certain amount of traffic should be routed along the relay nodes that are chosen for a particular packet before the corresponding payment channels are settled.
+It is the task of the sender of a package to choose a route via relay nodes that fulfill such conditions which are also deemed sufficiently trustworthy.
+As trust might be subjective, HOPR does not impose a strategy for establishing a path and instead allows the sender to choose relay nodes.

 Objectives that HOPR achieves: